ithub12345678/amr-finder/docs/design_notes.md

 w1 + w2 = 1

-Default weighting may be adjusted depending on dataset characteristics
+Default weighting may be adjusted depending on dataset characteristics.
+The statistical score was computed as a weighted sum of normalized percent identity and normalized E-value.
+Identity was given slightly higher weight (0.6) to emphasize biological similarity, while E-value (0.4) accounted for statistical chance exclusion.
+The weights sum to one to maintain score normalization and interpretability.

 Example